msievers/mighty_struct/README.md

 * recursive-open-struct
 * Hashie::Mash

 Neither of them provided everything I wanted. `OpenStruct` does not provide recursive behavior out-of-the-box.
-Several gems try to fill the gap, but I had no luck with the one I tested. `recursive-open-struct` struggled with some deep nested array/hash combinations. `Hashie::Mash` came close, but it seems, the method accessors are handled via method_missing, which prevents tab completion when doings this in `pry`.
+Several gems try to fill the gap, but I had no luck with the one I tested. `recursive-open-struct` struggled with some deep nested array/hash combinations. `Hashie::Mash` came close, but it seems, the method accessors are handled via method_missing, which prevents tab completion when doing things in `pry`.

 I thought it realy would be nice to jump through hashes like one would do on the console with tab completion aso.